mzanders/vscp4hass/README.md

   Sent from HASS to the zone/subzone to turn off.
   Data byte 0 set to 0.

+- **CLASS1.CONTROL, 0x1E - Type=0x16: Change level**
+  Sent from HASS to the zone/subzone to set dimmer value (0-255) when brightness control is enabled.
+  *Note: this is used as opposed to the command "Dim lamp(s)"*

 - **CLASS1.INFORMATION, 0x14 - Type=0x03: On**
   Sent from the VSCP node when the light turns on.
   Zone/subzone is used to identify the light.